Does Your Website Run On WordPress? How To Tell

 (Wappalyzer.com)

-If you browse the net using either the Firefox or Google Chrome browsers and would like to be able to know if the sites that you are visiting are WP sites, then Wappalyzer is a useful extension to add to your browser.
+If you use either the Firefox or Google Chrome browser and would like to be able to see if the sites that you are visiting have been built using WordPress, then Wappalyzer is a useful add-on to install on your browser.

 According to their website …